Myles Brand: Personal life

 Brand was born in Brooklyn, New York.
-His family moved to Jericho, New York on Long Island, but he was bused to Carle Place High School, as Jericho did not have a high school of its own.
+His family moved to Jericho, New York (on Long Island) but he was bused to Carle Place High School as Jericho did not have a high school of its own.
 He graduated in 1960.
 He played lacrosse and basketball as a college freshman.
-Brand earned his Bachelor of Science degree in philosophy from Rensselaer Polytechnic Institute in 1964, and his Ph.D in philosophy from the University of Rochester in 1967.
+Brand earned his Bachelor of Science degree in philosophy from Rensselaer Polytechnic Institute in 1964, and his Ph.D. in philosophy from the University of Rochester in 1967.

 Prior to serving at Indiana University, Brand was president at the University of Oregon from 1989 to 1994.
 Brand's other administrative posts include provost and vice president for academic affairs, Ohio State University, 1986–89; coordinating dean, College of Arts and Sciences, University of Arizona, 1985–86; dean, faculty of social and behavioral sciences, University of Arizona, 1983–86; director, Cognitive Science Program, University of Arizona, 1982–85; head, department of philosophy, University of Arizona, 1981–83; chairman, department of philosophy, University of Illinois at Chicago, 1972–80.
 He began his career in the department of philosophy, University of Pittsburgh, 1967–72.
 In 2003, he received an honorary degree in Doctor of Humane Letters from Oglethorpe University.

 On January 17, 2009, it was announced that he had been diagnosed with pancreatic cancer and that his long-term prognosis was not good.
-He died of the disease at age 67 on September 16, 2009.
+He died eight months later, at age 67, on September 16, 2009.